-Service percentage - years of eligible service multiplied by 2.3% and 2.8% for qualifying LECO service.
-ERS uses the percentage of years of eligible service credit to calculate the monthly payment for members of Groups 1, 2 and 3.
+Service percentage - years of eligible service multiplied by 2.3%.
+ERS uses the percentage of years of eligible service credit to calculate the monthly payment for members of retirement Groups 1, 2 and 3.

 Standard annuity - the maximum amount paid monthly for a retiree's lifetime when the retiree has not chosen a beneficiary option.
-For members in Groups 1, 2 and 3, the amount is determined using a formula that includes highest average salary, pension multiplier and service credit.
+For members in Groups 1, 2 and 3, the amount is determined using a formula that includes your highest average salary, pension multiplier and service credit.
 Also called a retirement payment.